What projects against climate change and for adaptation are there in Innsbruck?

 Innsbruck Urban Climate Analysis and Adaptation Strategies

-Measures against heat
+Measures to combat the heat

 Energy plan: Energy autonomy 2050